GioF71/mpd-alsa-docker/README.md

 MAX_OUTPUT_BUFFER_SIZE||The maximum size of the output buffer to a client (maximum response size).
 Default is 8192 (8 MiB).
 Value in KBytes.
 MAX_ADDITIONAL_OUTPUTS_BY_TYPE||The maximum number of outputs by type, defaults to `5` RESTORE_PAUSED||If set to `yes`, then MPD is put into pause mode instead of starting playback after startup.
 Default is `no`.
-STARTUP_DELAY_SEC|0|Delay before starting the application.
+STATE_FILE_INTERVAL||Auto-save the state file this number of seconds after each state change, defaults to `10` seconds STARTUP_DELAY_SEC|0|Delay before starting the application.
 This can be useful if your container is set up to start automatically, so that you can resolve race conditions with mpd and with squeezelite if all those services run on the same audio device.
 I experienced issues with my Asus Tinkerboard, while the Raspberry Pi has never really needed this.
 Your mileage may vary.
 Feel free to report your personal experience.

 #### HTTPD additional outputs